 (3) Allocation of remaining funds.
 If there are no applicants on the project priority list eligible for a loan under the Act, a borrower that has received partial funding under the Act may be allocated additional funding.
 The department may allocate the remaining funds to a borrower based on rank order not to exceed 25 percent of the remaining funds or $2 million, whichever is greater.

-(4) Green Project Reserve.
+(4) Green project reserve.
 The department must establish a green project reserve with 20 percent of the funding received under the Act for projects to address green infrastructure, water or energy efficiency improvements or other environmentally innovative activities.
 If the department determines and certifies there are insufficient eligible projects for funding under this reserve, the reserve may be allocated to other eligible projects under the Act.

 (5) Funding categories.
-Funds available under the Act may not be used to establish an Expedited Loan reserve, a Small Community reserve or a Planning reserve.
+Funds available under the Act may not be used to establish a small community reserve or a planning reserve.

 Stat.
-Auth.: ORS 468.020 & 468.440 Stats.
-Implemented: ORS 468.423 - 468.440 Hist.: DEQ 1-2009(Temp), f.
+Auth.: ORS 468.020 and ORS 468.440 Stats.
+Implemented: ORS 468.423 to ORS 468.440 Hist.: DEQ 1-2009(Temp), f.
 4-27-09, cert. ef.
 5-1-09 thru 10-27-09; DEQ 7-2009, f. & cert. ef.
 10-28-09

 340-054-0108